AmarMaksumic/AmarMaksumic/README.md

 #### Another one of my side hustles is helping to revive the [RPI Robotics Club](https://sites.ecse.rpi.edu/roboticsclub/).
 I'm an officer who is working on laser tag robots (imagine a bunch of roomba's running around with lasers on their head) and maybeeeeeeeeeeeeee a couch bot in the future (a couch that can drive you around).

-#### Lastly, I mentor the [Steel Hawks](https://steelhawks.net), a FIRST Robotics Competition.
+#### Lastly, I mentor the [Steel Hawks](https://steelhawks.net), a FIRST Robotics Competition team.
 Currently, the team is comprised of over 100 high-achieving students.
-Each year, they come back with an increasing number of awards and a higher ranking in the Worlds Championship.
+Each year, they come back with an increasing number of awards and a higher ranking in the World's Championship.
 I primarly help them with tasks related to computer vision and autonomous + teleoperated control systems.

 #### ***LIST OF PERSONAL PROJECTS I AM WORKING ON RN: